The Involuntary Psychiatric Treatment Act (IPTA) is meant to assist persons who have a mental disorder or severe mental illness, and:

 You can apply for a medical examination of another person under this Act.
 This means you are asking for the court to order that the person be examined by a psychiatrist or other doctor.

-Applications made under this Act are dealt with in Family Court, or in the Supreme Court (Family Division) in Halifax or Cape Breton.
+Applications made under this Act are dealt with in the Supreme Court (Family Division).
 The application is made where the person needing help is located.

 Each court will have its own process.
 You should speak with court staff to find out what you need to do, and what documents you will need to file.
 In most cases, the person that you are asking to be examined will need to be notified of the proceeding, unless the judge says otherwise.

 The judge must be convinced that there are ‘reasonable and probable grounds’ to believe that the person has a mental disorder, will not undergo a medical examination on their own, and as a result of the mental disorder:

 is threatening or attempting to cause serious harm to themselves or has done so recently, or has recently caused serious harm to themselves, or

 is seriously harming or is threatening serious harm to someone else or has recently done so, or

 the person is likely to suffer serious physical or mental harm or deterioration, or both, if they are not medically examined.